Goguryeo: Restoration movements

-Dae Jung-sang and his son Dae Jo-yeong, either a former Goguryeo general or a Mohe chief, regained most of Goguryeo's northern land after its downfall in 668, established the Kingdom of Jin, which was renamed to Balhae after 713.
-To the south of Balhae, Silla controlled the Korean peninsula south of the Taedong River, and Manchuria (now northeastern China) was conquered by Balhae.
-Balhae considered itself (particularly in diplomatic correspondence with Japan) a successor state of Goguryeo.
+Dae Jung-sang and his son Dae Jo-yeong, either a former Goguryeo general or a Mohe chief, regained most of Goguryeo's northern land after its downfall in 668, established the Kingdom of Jin, which was renamed to Parhae after 713.
+To the south of Parhae, Silla controlled the Korean peninsula south of the Taedong River, and Manchuria (now northeastern China) was conquered by Parhae.
+Parhae considered itself (particularly in diplomatic correspondence with Japan) a successor state of Goguryeo.

 In 901, the general Gung Ye rebelled against Later Silla and founded Later Goguryeo (renamed to Taebong in 911), which considered itself to be a successor of Goguryeo.
 Later Goguryeo originated in the northern regions, including Songak (modern Kaesong), which were the strongholds of Goguryeo refugees.
 Later Goguryeo's original capital was established in Songak, the hometown of Wang Geon, a prominent general under Gung Ye.
 Wang Geon was a descendant of Goguryeo and traced his ancestry to a noble Goguryeo clan.
 In 918, Wang Geon overthrew Gung Ye and established Goryeo, as the successor of Goguryeo, and laid claim to Manchuria as Goryeo's rightful legacy.
 Wang Geon unified the Later Three Kingdoms in 936, and Goryeo ruled the Korean peninsula until 1392.

-In the 10th century, Balhae collapsed and much of its ruling class and the last crown prince Dae Gwang-hyeon fled to Goryeo.
-The Balhae refugees were warmly welcomed and included in the ruling family by Wang Geon, who felt a strong familial kinship with Balhae, thus unifying the two successor nations of Goguryeo.
+In the 10th century, Parhae collapsed and much of its ruling class and the last crown prince Dae Gwang-hyeon fled to Goryeo.
+The Parhae refugees were warmly welcomed and included in the ruling family by Wang Geon, who felt a strong familial kinship with Parhae, thus unifying the two successor nations of Goguryeo.

 Government

-Early Goguryeo was a federation of five tribes, which later turned into five districts.
+Early Goguryeo was a federation of five tribes(called Obu in korean).
+The names of the five tribes were Yeonno, Jeolno, Soonno, Gwanno, and Gyeroo.
+The tribe that held kingship,which had the honorable title of Gochooka, was the Yeonno tribe, but the Gyeroo tribe later held the title.
+The five tribes later turned into five districts.
 As the autonomy of these five tribal collectives waned, regional officers were appointed with valley as a unit.As Goguryeo progressed into the 4th century, a regional administration unit arose that centred around fortresses that were built in the newly enlarged areas.
 From the 4th century to the early 6th century, The gun (roughly translated as counties) system began to be established in most of the regions controlled by Goguryeo, though not all, evidenced by the existence of 16 counties near the Han river and the nickname of a military post called Malyak, nicknamed the gundu (roughly translated as the head of county).
 The gun subdivision had sub subdivisions which was either a seong (fortress) or chon (village).
 The official that was governing the whole county was called a susa, though its names changed to Yoksal, Choryogunji and Rucho.
 Yoksal and Choryogunji had both military and civil capabilities, and its residence often assigned inside fortresses.